sneyderdev/codebookclub-resources/books/README.md

 [🔙 Back to Home](https://github.com/sneyderdev/codebookclub-resources)

-# CodeBookClub Resources: Books 📚
+# TheCodeClub Resources: Books 📚
 Here you will find a collection of free and paid books.

 📌 Make sure to check the **[Time-Limited Resources](https://github.com/sneyderdev/codebookclub-resources/blob/master/e-learning/README.md#time-limited-resources-)** for some time-limited eBooks.